Europe shares sag early after disappointing French, German PMIs

 Separate Markit data showed manufacturing output in Germany, Europe's largest economy, increased at its weakest rate since September and service sector growth also slowed.

-"At these levels, investors need positive catalysts to chase stocks higher, but there aren't any.
-With the crisis in Iraq and the risk to see oil prices jumping, it's just tempting to book profits."

-Earlier on Monday, data showed activity in China's factory sector expanded in June for the first time in six months, boosting shares in European miners such as Rio Tinto, up 2.3 percent, and BHP Billiton, up 1.6 percent.
+European airline shares fell, hurt by rising oil prices on the back of the ongoing violence in Iraq.
+Air France-KLM was down 2.2 percent and EasyJet down 1.9 percent.

+Bucking the trend, Alstom rose 2.2 percent after the French government secured an option to buy 20 percent of the firm from construction group Bouygues, in a deal clearing the way for the agreed sale of Alstom's energy business to General Electric.

-Also bucking the trend on Monday, Spain's Dia added 3.8 percent after the world's third-largest discount supermarkets group said it had reached a preliminary deal to sell its loss-making Dia France unit to Carrefour for 600 million euros, more than what the market had expected.
+Shares in Spain's Dia added 3.8 percent after the world's third-largest discount supermarkets group said on Friday it had reached a preliminary deal to sell its loss-making Dia France unit to Carrefour.

-Shares in European stock market operator Euronext fell 3.1 percent, adding to losses on Friday when the stock started trading following its initial public offering.
-The stock is down 4.8 percent from this IPO price of 20 euros a share.

-UBS initiated coverage of Euronext with a 'sell' rating and a price target of 17 euros a share, citing limited upside potential for a pick-up in trading volumes in Europe.

 Europe bourses in 2014: link.reuters.com/pap87v